 The following preliminary information is given in advance of the summary of candidates to introduce some computational and security concepts (and history) that will be referenced throughout the subsequent section.
-This section will also serve to reduce redundancy as some of the remaining candidates' security analyses have some properties in common.
+This section will also serve to reduce redundancy as some of the candidates' security analyses have properties in common.
 This section is not intended to be an exhaustive security or literature review.

-3.1 Computational models
+3.1 Computational Models

-Towards selecting secure parameters for cryptosystems, the cost of best-known attacks must be estimated and understood.
-There are several variables involved in assessing the cost of an actual attack: monetary cost of equipment and energy, number of operations needed to complete the attack, size of required memory, time to read from or write to memory, etc. Thus, the cost of an attack can vary depending on the metric(s) selected for evaluation.
-In Appendix A, we describe several cost models used in the literature and discuss assumptions and considerations of each.
+When selecting secure parameters for cryptosystems, the cost of the best-known attacks must be understood and estimated.
+There are several variables involved in assessing the cost of an actual attack, such as monetary cost of equipment and energy, number of operations needed to complete the attack, size of required memory, and time to read from or write to memory.
+Thus, the cost of an attack varies depending on the metric(s) selected for evaluation.
+Appendix B describes several cost models used in the literature and discusses assumptions and considerations for each.

-3.2 Underlying security problems
+3.2 Underlying Security Problems

-This section presents some of the hard computational problems that are common to multiple code-based, multivariate-based or lattice-based schemes in the NIST PQC Standardization Process.
+This section presents some of the hard computational problems that are common to multiple code-based, multivariate-based or lattice-based schemes examined in the course of the NIST PQC Standardization Process.
 Other hard computational problems will be mentioned as needed in the individual candidate summaries in Section 4.